 - Compensation for their work

-- Potential for academic credit awarded through student’s home institution
+- Potential for academic credit awarded through the student’s home institution

-- The fulfilment associated with “owning” a project, accomplishing meaningful work, and connecting with a community of like-minded individuals
+- The fulfillment associated with “owning” a project, accomplishing meaningful work and connecting with a community of like-minded individuals

 Fellows are UNH employees and receive a $6500 summer stipend, which is taxable, and paid in bi-weekly installments over the course of the Fellowship term.

 Fellows are expected to use their stipends to cover their own living expenses.
 Summer housing is not provided.
 Because of the short-term nature of these positions, Fellows are not benefits-eligible.

 Travel scholarships may be available to individuals traveling from outside of New England to participate in a Fellowship.
 Travel support is also available during the summer for travel between project sites and Durham for required program events.